-The certification body conducted the following certification based on each materials submitted by Evaluation Facility during evaluation process.
+The Certification Body conducted the following certification based on the materials submitted by the Evaluation Facility during the evaluation process.

 - 1. Contents pointed out in the Observation Report shall be adequate. - 2.
 Contents pointed out in the Observation Report shall properly be reflected. - 3.
-Evidential materials submitted were sampled, its contents were examined, and related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
-Rationale of evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 5.
+The submitted evidential materials were sampled, the contents were examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
+Rationale of the evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 5.
 The evaluator's evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.